zeph-yr/Chirality/README.md

 - **For example:** You set scores on InvertStandard then switch to play InvertOneSaber.
 Your scores set on InvertStandard will be hidden and the leaderboard will show the InvertOneSaber scores.
 To see the InvertStandard scores again, switch back to Standard mode.

 ## Things To Note
 - Walls in Noodle and ME maps are removed.
-There is a special mode for ME and some Noodle maps 😁
+There is a special mode for ME and maps with precision placement 😁
 - Can stutter in menu when selecting maps with excessive events or objects (Chroma, Wall-art maps).
 This is expected, wait for it to finish loading

 ## What's In The Name?